gvwilson/sensibleadventures/maddy-roo/in-heck-outline.md

 - Episode 6: All Together
   - Whirlwind of preparation
-    - Food for a week, fully-charged batteries, bandages, weapons
+    - Food, fully-charged batteries, bandages, weapons
     - The Prosecutors' sharpshooter, a melancholy rabbit named Thoughtful, rewrote his colleagues' letters
     - Winnie the teacher remarks acidly that it's the first time the Goat boys have shown any interest in writing
   - Crusher can't come (too slow, too visible) but three of the new bots will